 In 2017, Greg successfully appealed and argued four groundbreaking cases in the United States Court of Appeals for the 10th, 5th and 9th Circuits.
 In the same year, Greg completed a month-long trial in United States District Court in Idaho.
 In June 2018, Gregory Evans served as first chair trial counsel in Asarco v.
-Atlantic Richfield Company, winning a $30 million judgment in favor of his client Asarco.
+Atlantic Richfield Company, winning a $30 million judgment in favor of copper mining giant Asarco.
 The win was reported in several media outlets, including The New York Times.

-This year, Greg was chosen by the National Law Journal as one of the country’s Winning Litigators, a prestigious award given to few trial lawyers.
+In 2021, Lawdragon named Greg as one of 500 leading lawyers across the nation recognized for shaping the future of the environment and energy in their inaugural “500 Leading U.S. Environmental & Energy Lawyers” list.
+In 2019, The National Law Journal selected Greg as one of the country’s Winning Litigators, a prestigious award given to few trial lawyers.
 In 2018, the Los Angeles Business Journal chose Greg as one of L.A’s Most Influential Minority Lawyers.
 He was selected as a finalist for the 2017 Financial Times “Most Innovative Lawyers in North America” award, and selected by Law360 as an “MVP” for environmental litigation.
 In 2018, Greg received The National Law Journal’s 2018 “Trailblazer Award,” for litigation.
 In previous years, Greg was honored by The American Lawyer as one of “Forty Five Under Forty Five,” The American Lawyer called Greg “Star Lateral of the Year,” Public Counsel recognized him as a “Pro Bono Volunteer of the Year,” and the California State Bar recognized him with its Wiley W. Manuel Award for Pro Bono Services.
 Greg was profiled in depth by California’s Daily Journal (“Public Works,” 2005).

 Greg’s work has been reported on and his opinions on important legal cases have been published in The Financial Times, Newsweek, Bloomberg, The New York Times, The American Lawyer, The National Law Journal, The Wall Street Journal and The Washington Post.
 Greg has also authored and published several articles on public policy, legislation and society.